Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 Each weapon has a Mastery property, which is usable only by a character who has a feature, such as Weapon Mastery, that unlocks the property for the character.
 The properties are defined below witht the following details:

-**Type**{ .inl } A Mastery property applies to specific weapon type; either Melee or Ranged weapons.

-**Properties**{ .inl } A Mastery property is only eligible to weapons that has specific Weapon properties, or sometimes the weapon itself must have no Properties.

 ## Homebrew Addition

 To give more options for martial classess, the folowing homebrew rules are implemented.
 You may refer to the Weapon Mastery table to see which weapon are eligible.